mgsantiago-10g/c-plus/README.md

 C+ Programming Language
 =======================

-C+ is a programming language for educational purposes.
+C+ is a project of programming language for educational purposes.
 The ideas behind this project is to create a similar C language without low level facilities and minimalistic syntax with the power of strong/weak typing and high level abstraction mechanisms.

 Some objetives of this language are: